raspberrypilearning/getting-started-with-sonic-pi/worksheet.md

 Music often has a repeating backing track, with a separate melody played over the top.
 So far in Sonic Pi you have played one tune.
 Let's try playing two tunes at the same time!

-1. Click on a new workspace tab.
+1. Click on a new buffer tab.

 2. The code we use to play two tunes at the same time needs to be between `in_thread do` and `end`.